ScaleLeap/amazon-marketplaces/README.md

 // Thus return value is never undefined. const US = findAmazonMarketplaceOrFail('countryCode', AmazonMarketplaceCountryCode.US)

-// TypeScript assertion function that ensures that the marketplace has advertising enabled.
+// TypeScript assertion functions that ensure that the marketplace has advertising / selling partner enabled.
 // Throws if not.
 assertMarketplaceHasAdvertising(CA)
+assertMarketplaceHasSellingPartner(CA)

 // CA.advertising is now type guarded and can be safely accessed. console.log(CA.advertising.countryCode)